Review – Tamron SP AF90mm F/2.8 Di Macro 1:1 & Tamron SP 90mm F/2.8 Macro 1:1 Di VC USD

 Above: The Tamron AF 90mm f2.8 Di SP Macro (Model: 272E) – with & without hood

 The newer lens (F004) has been weather sealed which is an improvement over the older model and these days is quite a necessary feature for all lenses and camera bodies.
 It features a virtually silent USD (Ultrasonic Drive) and Vibration Compensation which is Tamron’s version of image stabilisation which is finding its way into many lenses these days.
 Tamron claim that this will allow you to handhold at shutter speeds up to 4 stops slower.
 We always take these claims with a grain of salt and always halve the number of f-stops that they recommend.
 Therefore when using this lens we would recommend only handholding 2-3 stops slower.

-Resolution – both lenses are outstanding at the critical apertures from edge to edge.
-Wide open both lenses are great but at f/4, f/5.6 & f/8 they are brilliant although based on the charts below the newer lens is sharper across the board, which is to be expected.
+Both lenses are outstanding at the critical apertures from edge to edge.
+Wide-open both lenses are great but at f/4, f/5.6 & f/8 they are brilliant although based on the charts below the newer lens is sharper across the board, which is to be expected.
 From f/11 and onwards the quality deteriorates due to diffraction but this is normal for any lens.

-Conclusion: If your specialty is Macro Photography with the occasional portrait shot we would recommend you splash out and buy the more expensive Tamron AF 90mm f2.8 Di VC USD Macro (Model: F004) however if you are adding another lens to your bag for the occasional Macro and portrait shot we would go for the Tamron AF 90mm f2.8 Di SP Macro (Model: 272E) which is the lens we will be purchasing.
+If your speciality is Macro Photography with the occasional portrait shoot we would recommend you splash out and buy the more expensive Tamron AF 90mm f2.8 Di VC USD Macro (Model: F004), however, if you are adding another lens to your bag for the occasional Macro and portrait shot we would go for the Tamron AF 90mm f2.8 Di SP Macro (Model: 272E) which is the lens we will be purchasing.
 Either way, you will not regret your purchase of either of these lenses.

-Below are some of the image we have taken with the lenses –
+Below are some of the images we have taken with the lenses –

 If you have any comments or questions about these lenses then we’d love to hear from you.